-Our long-term disability lawyers have helped Pennsylvania and New Jersey residents with their claims and appeals of denied benefits from insurance companies both large and small.
+Our long-term disability lawyers have helped New Jersey residents with their claims and appeals of denied benefits from insurance companies both large and small.
 We have advocated for clients with a range of insurance plans and insurance companies, including:

 - The Hartford

 - Dozens of other private and ERISA disability insurance companies